camunda/camunda-docs/docs/apis-tools/administration-api/authentication.md

 description: "Learn about access tokens and client credentials and scopes to get started with the Administration API."
 ---

 All Administration API requests require authentication.
-To authenticate, generate a JWT token and pass it in each request.
+To authenticate, generate a [JSON Web Token (JWT)](https://jwt.io/introduction/) and pass it in each request.

 ## Generating a token